44-563-WebApps-F21/webapps-f21-assignment-7-BhavyaKolluri/README.md

 # WebApps-F21-Assignment-7
-An assignment on java script modifying the DOM and using anonymous callback functions.
+An assignment on java script modifying the DOM and using anonymous callback functions.\

-"HOSTED AT"
+---

+**"HOSTED AT"**

 ---